 The colourful, everyday objects I have around the house often don’t look that colourful in isolation, but I love seeing collections of similar colours and how that informs them.

 I do have a two lamps from the 1980s; a table lamp and a standard daffodil lamp, which are bright yellow and green.

 I really love them, mainly as they have been part of my life for so long, but I also love the simple, bright colour combination.

 I love the colour and texture books bring into my house, and I like to introduce colour with plants or flowers…I really enjoy their transience and watching how their colours change over a couple of weeks.

 I have a colourful chair which I’m very proud of because i designed the velvet for it [see above].

 My favourite colourful work of art

-Anything by Mark Rothko but probably his orange and yellow pieces most.
+I love anything by Mark Rothko but I probably love his orange and yellow pieces most.